kechua/DART20/README.md

 # domain_adaptation_mri

-This is the repository with the code of experiments for the paper "First U-Net Layers Contain More Domain Specific Information Than The Last Ones", which has been Accepted to the workshop DART - Domain Adaptation and Representation Transfer - of MICCAI 2020.
+This is the repository with the code of experiments for the paper "First U-Net Layers Contain More Domain Specific Information Than The Last Ones"

 https://arxiv.org/abs/2008.07357

-### Setup libraries:
+### Libraries:

 ###### 1. Add `damri` to the local python:
 ```
 ln -sfn ~/workspace/domain_adaptation_mri/damri ~/miniconda3/lib/python3.*/site-packages/
 ```
-where `*` is a version of your python.
+where `*` is the version of your python.

 ###### 2. Install `deep_pipe`:
 ```